Battle of the Falkland Islands: British intelligence during the battle

 After the battle, German naval experts were baffled at why Admiral von Spee attacked the base and how the two squadrons could have met so coincidentally in so many thousand miles of open waters.
 Kaiser Wilhelm's handwritten note on the official report of the battle reads: "It remains a mystery what made Spee attack the Falkland Islands.
 See 'Mahan's Naval Strategy'."

 It was generally believed Spee was misled by the German admiralty into attacking the Falklands, a Royal Naval fuelling base, after receiving intelligence from the German wireless station at Valparaíso which reported the port free of Royal Navy warships.
 Despite the objection of three of his ships' captains, Spee proceeded to attack.

 However, in 1925 a German naval officer and senior Kriegsmarine spy, Franz von Rintelen, interviewed Admiral William Reginald Hall, Director of the Admiralty's Naval Intelligence Division (NID), and was informed that Spee's squadron had been lured towards the British battlecruisers by means of a fake signal sent in a German naval code broken by British cryptographers and sent on a purloined German telegraph form.
 (Similarly, on 14 March 1915, was intercepted by British ships in the Battle of Más a Tierra while taking on coal at sea in a location identified by NID codebreakers.)

 Scharnhorst wreck

-The wreck of Scharnhorst was discovered on 4 December 2019, approximately 98 nmi southeast of Stanley at a depth of 1610 m.
+The wreck of was discovered on 4 December 2019, approximately 98 nmi southeast of Stanley at a depth of 1610 m.